 - Mental health conditions and tobacco use are closely linked, with a disproportionate impact on vulnerable populations.
 However, the two issues have often been addressed separately and without considering their intersectionality. - Recognizing the link between mental health conditions and tobacco use creates opportunities for integrated, multisectoral approaches to address these two global human development issues of significant socioeconomic consequences.
 Collaborative efforts between tobacco control and mental health responses are necessary to address these complex issues effectively. - Evidence has demonstrated that raising tobacco taxes contributes to an increase in government revenue.
-Additional revenues from increasing tobacco taxes could be allocated to specific tobacco prevention and cessation programmes dedicated to people with and vulnerable to mental health conditions. - This issue brief emphasizes the significance of addressing tobacco use in preventing and improving mental health conditions, and vice versa.
+Additional revenues from increasing tobacco taxes could be allocated to specific tobacco prevention and cessation programmes dedicated to people with and vulnerable to mental health conditions. - This issue brief emphasizes the significance of addressing tobacco use in preventing and improving mental health conditions, and vice versa in the context of accelerating progress on the SDGs and the pledge to leave no one behind.